Ling2609/R_Customer_Ratings_Analysis/README.md

-Here is your content rewritten cleanly and professionally in **README.md format**, with proper Markdown structure, headings, bullet lists, and formatting.

----

 # **Retail Customer Satisfaction: Demographic & Geographic Analysis**

 This repository contains the R scripts for the individual component of a retail analytics project by **Low Wei Ling (TP080089)**.